|

 rod to extract the cartridge

-case.
+case because it wouldn't eject.
 By mistake I had "proof tested" my old Mauser and

 I won't do it again, but it is nice to know that this strongly made